renatogalera/ai-commit/README.md

 ai-commit --emoji
 ```

-Adds a relevant emoji to the beginning of your commit message if a recognized commit type (e.g. `feat`, `fix`) is found or inferred.
+This adds a relevant emoji to the beginning of the commit message if a recognized commit type (e.g., `feat`, `fix`) is inferred.

 ### 7. Semantic Release with Manual Version Bump